 4. Final Mile carriers

-Final mile delivery tends to be the most challenging and costly part of the supply chain so selecting a carrier for each market and region will require thorough investigation of the local options, and how they meet the desired customer experience.
+Final mile delivery tends to be the most challenging and costly part of the supply chain so selecting a carrier for each market and region will require a thorough investigation of the local options, and how they meet the desired customer experience.
 Ask the right questions to find out what charges can be expected and find out potentially hidden information such as extra costs for remote areas.
 Different carriers may also not be able to facilitate certain dangerous goods, so knowing which products are going where will help the assessment.

 Final mile carriers also offer a variety of different ‘in-flight’ options in the market.
 In-flight pertains to the shoppers’ ability to alter delivery whilst the goods are in motion to them eg changing a delivery address from home to business en route.
 This option can greatly improve the shopper user experience with a retailer’s service but can be more costly.